rpede/MobileProgramming24/_learning_dart/objects.md

 }
 ```

-With an initializer list you are always going to assign a value.
+With an initializer list, you are always going to assign a value.
-Therefore in order to make the instance-variables non-nullable, we have to use
+Therefore, in order to make the instance-variables non-nullable, we have to use
 an initializer list for the assignments.

 ## Immutability